Section Image

 Older homes offer lower price points and historic charm

 Properties in need of renovation can start at around $210,000, and newly updated builds can reach $600,000.
-Older condo units begin around $150,000, but new condominiums along the river can get up to $390,000.
+Older condo units begin around $150,000, but new condominiums and townhomes along the river can get up to $390,000.
 First Street ranks the borough’s flood risk as moderate, especially along the river’s edge.

 Riverside parks have walking trails and a nature center

 Palmyra Promenade Park has picnic tables on the banks of the Delaware River.
 “Along the river is a beautiful walk,” Blosfelds says.
 “It’s just a great place to sit and relax.”
-She also notes that the waterside Palmyra Cove Nature Park is a hidden gem in the area.
-In addition to 250 acres of walking trails, the park’s nature center offers educational exhibits and outdoor summer camps.
+She also notes that Palmyra Cove, located on the water, is a hidden gem in the area.
+In addition to 250 acres of natural land with miles of walking trails, the park’s nature center offers educational exhibits and outdoor summer camps.
 “It’s just a beautiful area — you can see Philadelphia from there,” Blosfelds says.
 “It’s a great place to take kids, and it’s right here in our backyard.”

-Off the water, it’s common to see the kids of Palmyra Riverton Soccer Club practicing at the Legion Field Complex.
+Off the water, it’s common to see the kids of Palmyra Riverton Soccer Club practicing at the Legion Field complex.
 The borough’s main sports complex features a turf soccer field, as well as tennis courts, ball fields and a grass football field.

 Renovations at Palmyra schools include a new gym